Antonio Brown: Oakland Raiders

-On March 9, 2019, the Steelers agreed to trade Brown to the Oakland Raiders in exchange for a third and a fifth round selections in the 2019 NFL Draft.
-The deal became official on March 13, 2019.
+On March 9, 2019, the Steelers agreed to trade Brown to the Oakland Raiders in exchange for a third and a fifth round selections in the 2019 NFL draft.
+The deal became official on March 13.
 Prior to the trade to Oakland, reports surfaced that the Steelers were "close to a deal" with the Buffalo Bills, but that the deal was canceled after Brown protested on social media.

 In Brown's introductory press conference with the Raiders, he said "I'm here to elevate everything around me.
 I'm here to just be a surge of energy, of positivity, and good force.
 A great teammate and to bring out the best of everyone around me cause we all know it's not just about me."
-On August 3, Brown posted a picture of his heavily blistered feet on Instagram, which was later revealed to be frostbites to his feet due to not wearing proper footwear during a cryotherapy session.
+On August 3, Brown posted a picture of his heavily blistered feet on Instagram, which was later revealed to be frostbite to his feet due to not wearing proper footwear during a cryotherapy session.
 Brown's injury forced him to miss 10 out of 11 training camp practices with the Raiders.

-On August 9, he filed a grievance to continue wearing his old helmet even though it was banned, threatening to retire from football if he was forced to wear a new helmet.
+On August 9, Brown filed a grievance to continue wearing his old helmet, even though it was discontinued and no longer approved by the NFL.
+He intended to retire from football if he had to wear a new helmet.
 Despite Brown's pleas to continue wearing his old helmet, an arbitrator denied his request.
 Brown eventually found a replacement for his old helmet, but it also did not meet the NFL's standards.
 Afterwards, he continued to not practice with the Raiders.
-Brown filed a second grievance regarding his helmet on August 19, which he also lost.
-On September 4, Brown chose to wear the Xenith Shadow helmet for the 2019 season.
+Brown filed a second grievance regarding his helmet on August 19, which was also rejected.
+On September 4, Brown announced that he was using the Xenith Shadow helmet, which met the league's standards.